 - 4 cloves garlic finely chopped

 - ¼ teaspoon marjoram

 - ⅛ teaspoon chili pepper (optional)

 - Salt & Ground Black Pepper to taste

 - 1-2 tablespoons olive oil for sautéing

-In a slightly greased skillet, sauté onions until translucent.
+- In a slightly greased skillet, sauté onions until translucent over medium-high heat.
 Add garlic and sauté for a few minutes without burning.
 Add lean ground meat then season with thyme, oregano and marjoram.
 Sprinkle salt and pepper to taste.
 Add a little chili pepper for some heat.
-Throughly cook beef.
+Thoroughly cook beef.
 Transfer to a platter lined with paper towel.
 Set aside.